pub struct ShaderBuffer { /* private fields */ }Methods from Deref<Target = Buffer>§

 S: RangeBounds<u64>,

-The callback will be called on the thread that first calls the above functions after the GPU work has completed.
-There are no restrictions on the code you can run in the callback, however on native the call to the function will not complete until the callback returns, so prefer keeping callbacks short and used to set flags, send messages, etc.
+The callback runs on the thread that first calls one of the above functions after the GPU work completes.
+There are no restrictions on the code you can run in the callback; however, on native the polling call will not return until the callback finishes, so keep callbacks short (set flags, send messages, etc.).

-As long as a buffer is mapped, it is not available for use by any other commands; at all times, either the GPU or the CPU has exclusive access to the contents of the buffer.
+While a buffer is mapped, it cannot be used by other commands; at any time, either the GPU or the CPU has exclusive access to the buffer’s contents.

 This can also be performed using [BufferSlice::map_async()].